JetBrains/amper/docs/Documentation.md

 #### Aliases

-If the default hierarchy is not enough, you can create custom `aliases`, each corresponding to a group of target platforms.
+If the default hierarchy is not enough, you can define new groups of platforms by giving them an alias.
-You can then use the alias in places where `@platform` suffixes usually appear to share code or configuration:
+You can then use the alias in places where `@platform` suffixes usually appear to share code, settings, or dependencies:

 ```yaml
 product: